mongodb/specifications/source/unified-test-format/unified-test-format.rst

   **TODO**: Consider whether these requirements should allow an entire test file to be skipped up front, instead of allowing per-test requirements to override.

-.. _allowMultipleMongoses:

-- ``allowMultipleMongoses``: Optional boolean.
-If false, all MongoClients created for this test file (internal and any `entities <entity_client_>`_) that could connect to a sharded cluster MUST be initialized with only a single mongos host.
-Defaults to true.
-If true or the topology is non-sharded, this option has no effect.
-Test files that include tests with a `failPoint`_ operation that may run on sharded topologies MUST specify false for this option.

 .. _createEntities:

 - ``createEntities``: Optional array of documents.
 List of entities (e.g.